Best Primary Care Doctor in Stone Oak, Live Oak, San Antonio Texas

 Without a full evaluation and proper treatment, peripheral vascular disease can lead to gangrene (dead tissue) and limit your mobility.

-What Happens During A Peripheral Vascular Disease Evaluation?
+What Happens During A Peripheral Vascular Disease Test?

-When you arrive for your peripheral vascular disease evaluation, the team reviews your medical history and performs a physical exam.
-Next, they order tests such as:
+When you arrive for your peripheral vascular disease evaluation, your doctor reviews your medical history and performs a physical exam.
+Next, they order tests for PVD such as:

 Testing your blood for high levels of glucose (sugar) and cholesterol can help detect diabetes and high cholesterol, two conditions that raise your risk of PVD.